-Kidney stones are small, hard deposits that can develop in the kidneys.
-Lithotripsy, often referred to as extracorporeal shock wave lithotripsy (ESWL), is the most common procedure for the management of kidney stones (renal lithiasis).
-It uses shock waves to break up stones that form in the kidney, bladder or ureter, enabling easy passage of the fragments out of the body within the urine.
+Kidney stones are mineral deposits that can develop in the kidneys.
+Lithotripsy, often referred to as extracorporeal shockwave lithotripsy (ESWL), is the most common procedure for the management of kidney stones (nephrolithiasis).
+It uses focused sound waves to break up stones that form in the kidney, bladder or ureter, enabling easy passage of the fragments out of the body within the urine.

 Diagnosis of Kidney stones

 Your history and symptoms may raise suspicion of kidney stones.
 Laboratory tests, including urine and blood, are often performed to look for signs of kidney stones.
 Imaging studies, such as Xray, ultrasound, and CT scans are used to look directly for a stone and estimate how large it is.

 During lithotripsy, you will lie on a water-filled cushion.
 High-energy sound waves that are created outside of the body travel through the body until they hit the kidney stones and break them into tiny pieces.
 You may feel a tapping sensation on your skin as the shockwaves enter the body, but as the procedure is done with sedation most patients do not recall anything.

 You will be taken to the recovery room to be monitored for a couple of hours after the procedure.
 Lithotripsy is usually an outpatient procedure where you can go home on the same day.
 You can usually resume regular activities within a day or two.
 You may experience pain when the stone fragments pass, which occurs soon after treatment and may last for 4 to 8 weeks.
 Oral pain medications are prescribed to relieve pain.
 You will be instructed to drink plenty of water to help clear the stone fragments out of your urinary system.